 Also in the cultural cooperation there were many highlights in the last years: After the celebrations of the 60th anniversary of the initiation of the diplomatic relations with India in the year 2011 ensued a German year in India under the motto: “Infinite possibilities – Germany and India 2011-2012”.
 With the theme “StadtRäume – CitySpaces” the festival travelled through five Indian metro cities – New Delhi, Mumbai, Bangalore, Chennai and Pune.
 In September 2013 the German Embassy organized the historic and worldwide broadcasted “Kashmir concert” with Zubin Mehta and the Bavarian state orchestra in the Shalimar Gardens in Srinagar.
 Enlarge image India's first Prime Minister Pandit Jawaharlal Nehru (L) meeting German Chancellor Konrad Adenauer in Germany on 10 October, 1960 (© bpa)

 History of longstanding relations

 Today, India and Germany are important partners on the international stage.
-Both countries have joint forces to tackle the challenges of a globalised world, such as the impact of climate change, international terrorism, establishment of a stable and sustainable global economic order, and reform of the United Nations.
+Both countries have joined forces to tackle the challenges of a globalised world, such as the impact of climate change, international terrorism, establishment of a stable and sustainable global economic order, and the necessity of a reform of the United Nations.
 Besides this Germany and India are both members of the G20 and work closely with each other in many international organisations.